fjiang316/Recipe_Calorie/README.md

 | jumbo meal   | 0.0134523  | 0.0184634  | 0.0156884 | 0.0152808 | 0.0153607 | 0.0199057 | 0.0251192 | 0.0279064 | 0.025987  | 0.0258523 | 0.0298658 |
 | holiday meal | 0.0192448  | 0.0224287  | 0.0210711 | 0.0249769 | 0.0234608 | 0.0279138 | 0.0277424 | 0.03534   | 0.0378144 | 0.0397381 | 0.0435724 |

 To get a visual representation of this statistics, we have converted it into the below line plot.

-There's an observable shift in the slope of the lines for each year that "flattened" over years.
-This indicates the increase in proportion of high calorie recipes in recent years.
+There's an observable shift in the position of the lines every year from 2008 to 2018 that the slope "flattened" over years.
+For instance, earlier years such as 2008 and 2010 has higher proportion in low calorie recipes than later years such as 2018 and 2016, but for high calorie recipes, recent years like 2018 has higher proportion than earlier years.

 <iframe src="figures/pivot_line.html" width=800 height=600 frameBorder=0></iframe>